obreitwi/dot_vim/README.md

 .vim
 ---
 This is my vim setup.
-It relies on Vundle to manage external plugins.
+It relies on [`vim-plug`](https://github.com/junegunn/vim-plug) to manage external plugins.
 All other modular configuration is managed via pathogen to allow for easier enable/disable via symlinks.

 I tend to try out many plugins and only prune them once in a blue moon.
 Current startup time is around 0.5s which is fast enough for me.

 **Note:** What works for me might not work for you…